 PLANNING: We look at planning proposals and form an opinion as to whether they will adversely affect the environment and assist in preparing a submission thereon.

 ENFORCEMENT: We are always anxious to help people with enforcement issues which often occur having regard to environmental and planning issues.

 We try to help and share our experience with other N.G.O.'s together with concerned citizens and organisations.

-INVESTIGATIONS/ AUDITS: Due diligence, freedom of information, all research necessary to facilitate comment for submission or for litigation (grounding affidavit, etc).
+INVESTIGATIONS/ AUDITS: freedom of information, all research necessary to facilitate comment for submission or for litigation (grounding affidavit, etc).
 This typically includes applications, submissions, Environmental Impact Assessment, policy documents, land registry searches & photography.